How To Space Your Raised Beds For Maximum Yield

 Image of raised bed spacing

-• Image 1: A raised bed with a path of about 12 inches between it and the next bed.
+- Image 1: A raised bed with a path of about 12 inches between it and the next bed.
 This is a good minimum width for paths, as it allows you enough room to walk comfortably and access your plants.
-Image of Raised bed with 12 inch path

-• Image 2: A raised bed with a path of about 24 inches between it and the next bed.
+- Image 2: A raised bed with a path of about 24 inches between it and the next bed.
 This is a wider path, which gives you more room to maneuver around your garden.
-Image of Raised bed with 24 inch path

-• Image 3: A raised bed with a curved path that winds its way through the garden.
+- Image 3: A raised bed with a curved path that winds its way through the garden.
 This is a creative way to add interest and visual appeal to your garden.
-Image of Raised bed with curved path

-• Image 4: A raised bed with a combination of narrow and wide paths.
+- Image 4: A raised bed with a combination of narrow and wide paths.
 This allows you to customize the width of the paths to fit your needs.
-Image of Raised bed with narrow and wide paths

-• Image 5: A raised bed with a raised walkway that runs through the middle of it.
+- Image 5: A raised bed with a raised walkway that runs through the middle of it.
 This is a great way to create a raised garden that is also wheelchair accessible.
-Image of Raised bed with raised walkway

 Post a Comment for "How To Space Your Raised Beds For Maximum Yield"